raspberrypilearning/flappy-astronaut/worksheet.md

 	z will be 1
 	```

 1. Note that z has a value of 1 because it is reading the gravitational pull of the Earth.
-If these values change (because the Pi is being shaken), then you want the speed of the astronaut to change.
-A simple conditional will do this.
+If these values change (because the Sense HAT is being shaken), you want the speed of the astronaut to change.
+A simple conditional will do this:

 	```python
 	def get_shake():